-During 2021, the PPL Board approved changes to certain public performance and dubbing tariffs as well as the renewal of numerous blanket licence agreements with broadcasters.
+During 2022, the PPL Board approved changes to certain public performance and dubbing tariffs as well as the renewal of numerous blanket licence agreements with broadcasters.
 In approving licensing deals or considering areas of potential licensing expansion or change, the directors particularly take into account the impact on both members and licensees.
 The focus is on setting fair and reasonable licensing terms which appropriately value members' rights.
 This was supported by management reporting on matters such as wider market analysis.

-Reporting through the governance framework in 2021 was particularly important given the impact of COVID-19 on PPL's income.
+Reporting through the governance framework in 2022 was particularly important given the impact of COVID-19 on PPL's income.
 Detailed and robust re-forecasting took place on a regular basis throughout the year, which enabled the PPL board to consider the impact on PPL's members and subsequently enabled decisions-making in relation to cost control measures or earlier distribution payments to support PPL's members.

-The budget for 2022 was approved by the PPL Board following a comprehensive review of the information and recommendations from the PPL Finance Committee.
+The budget for 2023 was approved by the PPL Board following a comprehensive review of the information and recommendations from the PPL Finance Committee.
 The directors ensured that the budget was aligned with the broader strategic goals of the company and also factored in key business risks and likely impact to stakeholders.
-One of the key considerations in the 2022 budget was to assess the uncertainty surrounding the ongoing impact of COVID-19 on PPL's income.
+A key consideration in setting the 2023 budget was the expected impact of price inflation on income and costs.